Hegde-Abhishek/BlogCorner/README.md

 # BlogCorner
-A modern web application enabling users to create, read, update, and delete their blog posts.
-Built with React.js for a dynamic frontend, Node.js and Express.js for the backend, and PostgreSQL for data storage.
+This project is a modern complete web application designed for users to effortlessly manage blog posts.
+It offers intuitive create, read, update, and delete (CRUD) functionalities.
+The client-side is built with React.js, providing a dynamic and responsive user interface, while the robust backend is powered by Node.js and Express.js.
+All blog information is securely stored and managed in a PostgreSQL database.